POLICE: Officer Lehner's body located

-BUFFALO, NY-- Buffalo Police say they believe they have located the body of missing police officer Craig Lehner.
+BUFFALO, NY-- Buffalo Police located the body of missing police officer Craig Lehner after an intense, exhausting, and at times emotional five day search on the Niagara River.

+Officer Lehner's body was found off Strawberry Island by a team of divers around 1 p.m.
+Tuesday.
+Lieutenant Jeff Rinaldo told reporters that it was in an area where specialized sonar on search boats showed an image late Monday.
+That designated area was searched again Tuesday and Officer Lehner's body was spotted and recovered by the commander of the polive dive team.
+It was then transported by a BPD boat to the foot of Porter Avenue and taken to ECMC escorted by numerous police and other agencies in a procession of vehicles.
+Buffalo firefighters and municipal employees also turned out for a formal salute to Lehner and to help direct traffic to make way for the procession.

 Officer Craig Lehner, a member of Buffalo's K-9 unit and Underwater Recovery Team, went missing Friday afternoon during a training exercise on the Niagara River.

-Several local, county, state and Canadian agencies assisted Buffalo Police and Fire in the search for Officer Lehner.
+Numerous agencies from throughout Western New York, New York state, and Canada assisted Buffalo Police and Fire in the search for Officer Lehner which stretched into five days.

 © 2017 WGRZ-TV